 The tenants who take part on the Senior Supportive Housing Program at the Three Links Manor receive a healthy, home-cooked dinner every night.
 The menu is the same as it is for our Three Links Care Centre and rotates regularly.

 Our recreational activity calendar is updated monthly.
 To keep up with special activity announcements and other happenings, read the latest news here or sign up for email updates.
 Many of our special events are open to family members.
-Questions about recreational programming and activities can be directed to the Recreation Department at 604-434-7211 ext 553.
+Contact us with any questions regarding recreational programming and activities.

-We offer a wide range of in-house services such as fresh meals and nutritional support, counselling support for residents and also for their families, spiritual care services, recreational and activity programming, dental, optometry and podiatry care, hairdresser and barber, laundry and housekeeping and monthly family events.
-For detailed information on each service visit the Facilities and Services page.
+We offer a wide range of in-house services such as fresh meals and nutritional support, counselling support for residents and also for their families, , recreational and activity programming including music and art therapy.
+We also offer dental, optometry and podiatry care, hairdresser and barber, laundry and housekeeping and monthly family events.

-Also make sure to scroll down this page to see important links to local facilities and services such as hospitals, taxis and HandyDart.
+Scroll down this page to see important links to local facilities and services such as hospitals, taxis and HandyDart services.